bitovi/canjs.com/guides_source/recipes.md

 	    create : 'POST ' + myServerUrl + '/messages'
 	},{});

-Using this `Model`, create a `can.Component`.
+In the scope, we use the `Message` model to save new messages and observe changes to the Model.
+`new Message.List({})` is a shortcut to perform the `findAll` operation on a `can.Model` and return a `can.List`.

+	...
+		scope: {
+				messages: new Message.List({}),
+				newMessage: ""
+	...

 The tabs Component used `can-click` to listen for click events.
 Since this chat application uses a `<form>` for sending messages, we'll use `can-submit` to specify an event handler.

 There's one more helper used in the template: [`can-value`](http://canjs.com/docs/can.view.bindings.can-value.html).
-This automatically binds the value of an input field to an observable variable, in this case `newMessage` will be an attribute of the Component:
+This automatically two-way binds the value of an input field to an observable property on the `scope` of the component (in this case, `newMessage`).

 	can.Component.extend({
 	  tag: 'chat',